gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics/README.md

 class BitOperations
 {
-    // Use static constructor to ensure that intrinsic methods are initialized (compiled) before they are called static BitOperations() => Intrinsics.InitializeType(typeof(BitOperations));
+    // Use static constructor to ensure that intrinsic methods are initialized (compiled) before they can be used static BitOperations() => Intrinsics.InitializeType(typeof(BitOperations));

     static readonly int[] m_Log2DeBruijn32 =